JburdMetsfan/Real_Time_Bus_Tracker/README.md

 Download all files to your local machine.
 Drop the html file on to a blank web page.
 Click on the button at the top to begin the animation.

 # Future Roadmap
-Features on the roadmap that could be helpful to users would be to include hover help sections to show bus schedules.
+Additional Features I would like to add to this project:
+  - Add additional site indicators like ballparks and museums
+  - Update the icons to include images that match the site
+  - Provide a real time schedule via hover help over each bus stop

 # License Information
 MIT License *see included License file for details